OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/example_fd.rst

 model as well.  `ParallelFDGroup` takes an arg that tells it how many finite differences to perform in parallel.
 In this case, we'll do two parallel finite differences.
 The size of our design variable is 10, so we'll perform 5 finite differences in each of our two processes.
-Note that number of design variables doesn't have to divide equally among the processes.
+Note that the number of design variables doesn't have to divide equally among the processes.

 .. testcode:: fd_par_example